jalvesaq/colorout/README.md

 [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to
 install packages from github.

-_NOTE_:
+_NOTES_:

-The package cannot be on CRAN because it changes code already loaded by R and this is prohibited by the *CRAN Repository Policy*.
+  - The package cannot be on CRAN because it changes code already loaded by R and this is prohibited by the *CRAN Repository Policy*.
 The package replaces the functions that output results and messages to R Console, and this is necessary because we cannot colorize the output without replacing these functions.

+  - Because the package is not on CRAN, it is better to load it with `require()` rather than `library()` to avoid error in your `~/.Rprofile` after upgrading R.

 ### Previous Versions: